rubygems/bundler/README.markdown

       Bundler.setup
     end

-    # Your application requires come here
+    # Your application's requires come here, e.g.
+    # require 'date' # a ruby standard library
+    # require 'rack' # a bundled gem

+    # Alternatively, you can require all the bundled libs at once
+    # Bundler.require

 The `bundle exec` command provides a way to run arbitrary ruby code in context of the bundle.
 For example: